WWOOF vs HelpX

 HelpX and WWOOF have different principles.
 For those wishing to experience an alternative way of life, are interested in sustainability and self-sufficiency, want to learn farm skills, and need free accommodation and meals, WWOOF would be ideal.
 HelpX is a good option for volunteers to find work for accommodation in a variety of jobs, helping them develop skills as a hostel receptionist, for example, while saving some money.

 When using both websites, pay for memberships, read reviews, contact the hosts and ask questions!
+For more tips on what questions to ask, see 9 Questions You Must Ask Before WWOOFing.

 Other things worth mentioning